knights-lab/Food_Tree/R/README.txt

 README for creating food trees

 PREREQUISITES
-1. All input files must be tab-delimited and should be preprocessed to remove all double quotes and non-compatible R characters
+1. All input files must be tab-delimited and should be preprocessed to remove all double quotes
 2. Raw food database files must contain:
         Food.code
         Mod.code